2023 James Logan Martin Luther King Jr Invitational

 Being blatantly offensive (rape good, racism good, patriarchy good) will earn 0 speaker points and a loss.
 Debate should be an inclusive and safe environment.

-I am a parent judge and judging for past one and half year.
+I am a parent judge and judging for past two and half year.

 I prefer if both teams would reference their evidence and make their arguments concise and easy to understand.